zcrayman/tut-rest/3/README.md

 ## Initialising your RESTful Service's Web Infrastructure

-As of Spring 3.2 it's now possible, if you're using a web container that supports the Servlet 3 specification, to initialise the underlying web infrastructure for your application without writing a line of XML.
+As of Spring 3.2 it's now possible, if you're using a web container that supports the Servlet 3 specification such as Tomcat 7+, to initialise the underlying web infrastructure for your application without writing a line of XML.

 Here you're going to use the `WebApplicationInitializer` to setup your application's web application context parameters to bootstrap your application's web infrastructure as shown in the following code: